 Cath Lab Purpose

-Let’s start with what each procedure type focuses on.
-Cardiac cath focuses on checking on the anatomical structures of a patient's heart and major blood vessels– assessing blood flow, monitoring valve function, searching for blockages, etc. Many heart conditions can be diagnosed through the use of cardiac cath.
+Let’s start with what each of these labs are meant to focus on.
+Cardiac cath focuses on seeing and monitoring the anatomical structures of a patient's heart and major blood vessels– assessing blood flow, monitoring valve function, searching for blockages, etc. Many heart conditions can be diagnosed through the use of cardiac cath.

 Ancillary Cath Lab Equipment